Oshodi market: Demolition

-The Demolition of Oshodi Market was as a result of the a Lagos State government directive to relocate the traders from the Owonifari market to Isopakodowo in Oshodi by the Akinwunmi Ambode led government on 5 January 2015.
+The Demolition of Oshodi Market was as a result of the Lagos State government directive to relocate the traders from the Owonifari market to Isopakodowo in Oshodi by the Akinwunmi Ambode led government on 5 January 2015.
 The state government claimed the space where the market currently occupied was originally proposed for a modern bus terminal, with the traders being relocated to the newly built Isopakodowo market stalls in the Bolade area.
-The new market was commissioned by the former governor of the state Babatunde Fashola, with an investment worth N1 billion.
+The new market was commissioned by the former governor of the state, Babatunde Fashola, with an investment worth N1 billion.
 There were many reasons for the government's action, which included threats to the security of the state by criminal activities perpetrated in the market, to conform with the state government mission of turning the state into a megacity and to accommodate the bus terminal.

-The intention to make Lagos state a mega city is one of the main objectives of the administration of Ambode in Lagos state.
-In achieving this mission, the government of Lagos State government invested the sum of N1 billion on the construction of Isopakodowo in Bolade-Oshodi.
-The market was commissioned on 7 January 2014 by the Babatunde Fashola administration in Lagos state.
+The intention to make Lagos State a mega city is one of the main objectives of the administration of Ambode in Lagos state.
+In achieving this mission, the government of Lagos State government invested N1 billion on the construction of Isopakodowo in Bolade-Oshodi.
+The market was commissioned on 7 January 2014 by the Babatunde Fashola administration in Lagos State.
 The intention of the government was to relocate the traders in Owonifari market to the new complex after completion.
 However, the traders were reluctant to move.
 The new market accommodates over 600 shops and hundreds of kee Clamps.
 According to a meeting held on 16 December 2015, the executive council of the state led by governor Ambode met with the representative of the market, where the governor expressed a desire to relocate to the newly built market.
 At the end of the meeting the traders agreed with the request of the governor, however, they pleaded for a cheaper market place.
-In one of the press releases by the commissioner Steve Ayorinde said “On Monday, December 21, 2015, it was eventually agreed that the traders would pay N5,000 for a shop at Isopakodowo Market.
+In one of the press releases by the commissioner, Steve Ayorinde said “On Monday, December 21, 2015, it was eventually agreed that the traders would pay N5,000 for a shop at Isopakodowo Market.
 There are only a few places in Lagos where you will see a N5,000 shop, let alone in central Oshodi, but the governor agreed with them.
 We, thereafter, formally serve a notice to quit through the office of the Commissioner for Physical Planning and Urban Development.”

 Causes

-Aside the fact that the government is pursuing a mission to turn Lagos state to a megacity, some of the other reasons giving by the state administrator include:
+Aside the fact that the government is pursuing a mission to turn Lagos State to a megacity, some of the other reasons giving by the state administrator include: